labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step3.md

        IBM        100      70.44
 ```

-It also works with other formatter types:
+The enhanced function also works with other formatter types.
+For example, let's try it with the CSV formatter.
+Run the following command:

 ```python
 python3 -c "